 Black Jack gum was first made by Thomas Adams all the way back in 1884.
 Made with aniseed, it was the first flavored gum made in the US and also the first gum to be offered in stick form.
 Adams’ company, American Chicle Co., then acquired Beeman’s in 1898 from its inventor, Edward E. Beeman.
 Beeman had incorporated pepsin in his recipe, a digestive enzyme, and Beeman’s became incredibly popular among pilots as an aid in both popping their ears and an antacid to settle their stomach acid during flight.
 Clove was another zippy flavor added by the company later on.
-These classic chewing gums were discontinued in the 70s and then brought back by Cadbury Adams and now make a great stocking stuffer for the man who wants to taste what Gramps was chomping on while playing stickball. $6 for a 20-pack box
+These classic chewing gums were discontinued in the 70s and then brought back by Cadbury Adams and now make a great stocking stuffer for the man who wants to taste what Gramps was chomping on while playing stickball.
+Look for these gums at speciality candy stores.

 According to the Every-Day Carry website, “Everyday Carry, or EDC, generally refers to small items or gadgets worn, carried, or made available in pockets, holsters, or bags on a daily basis to manage common tasks or for use in unexpected situations or emergencies.
 In a broader sense, it is a lifestyle, discipline, or philosophy of preparedness.”
 If you know a guy who ascribes to the EDC philosophy, nothing will delight him more than seeing some cool new pocket-sized things in his stocking.
 We’ve already covered pocket knives, flashlights, and handkerchiefs, but there are many more handy and neat things available.

 It used to be that when it came to buying beef jerky, your only option was the mass-produced, chemical-ridden, barely-edible corporate varieties available at your local gas station or grocer.
 These days, the beef jerky gods have been smiling upon us and many independent jerky makers have sprouted up.
 There are lots choices out there, and I always enjoy trying new ones.
-But thus far in my search for the perfect jerky, I can say with certainty that Field Trip Beef Jerky is the best I’ve ever tasted.
-All-natural and delicious.
-Try the Honey Spice! $30 for five bags
+One of my favorites makers is Field Trip — all-natural and delicious.

 Matchcases are designed to keep your matches (or anything else, like pills) bone dry, no matter how inclement the conditions.
-There’s a matchcase being featured on a lot of sites this year that is a reproduction of an old 1900 design.
-Problem is, unlike the original, while it looks cool, it’s being reproduced in China, and word is, the quality is terrible.
-You don’t know want to take chances with an item like this.
-So get your matchcase from the best source around: K&M Matchcases.
+As you don’t want to take chances with an item like this, get your matchcase from the best source around: K&M Matchcases.
 A true mom and pop operation based in Elk River, Idaho, their matchcases are made in the US, come with a compass in the top, feature a double o-ring seal, are guaranteed waterproof to 2000 PSI, and are backed with an unlimited lifetime warranty.
 These are the matchcases issued to US Air Force down-pilot rescue crews, and have been a favorite of soldiers, outdoorsmen, bushcrafters, and Antarctic explorers.
-They make a standard-size and a long; get the long so you’ll be sure to be able to fit your stormproof matches inside (include some matches if you’re giving as a gift!). $21
+They make a standard-size and a long; get the long so you’ll be sure to be able to fit your stormproof matches inside (include some matches if you’re giving as a gift!).

 We’ve extolled the benefits of the pocket notebook numerous times — they’re so handy for writing down ideas, to-do tasks, or just capturing your bored scribbling.
 There are a variety of great pocket notebooks out there.
-Field Notes are a classic, Made in America brand that have a nice vintage look to them.
-Rite in the Rain (available at a discount in the AoM x Huckberry Holiday store) are uber-cool because, well, you can write in them in the rain without losing your world-changing idea.
+Field Notes are a classic Made in America brand that have a nice vintage look to them.
+Rite in the Rain are cool because, well, you can write in them in the rain without losing your world-changing idea.
 And of course, I humbly suggest our Art of Manliness notebooks for recording your manly thoughts.
-I had a batch of these made last year and they sold out, so I created another bundle for the holidays.
-Price varies

 Candles are incredibly handy for when the lights go out, and these are some of the longest lasting ever made.
 They burn cleanly without residue or dripping either.
-Might want to get a Made in America, windproof UCO lantern too, which are designed to hold the candles, and are handy for camping. $4.50
+Might want to get a UCO lantern too, which are designed to hold the candles, and are handy for camping.

 Every man needs a set of correspondence cards in his desk for jotting off thank you notes and the like.
 But most of the stationery available these days is made for women.
-Enter the AoM line of stationery made by Page Stationery.
-The cards are made from quality stock and there are 25 manly letterpress motifs to choose from, such as a revolver, compass, deer, pipe, and razor. $18 (The pice is listed at $20, but the discount to $18 will appear when you check out.)
+Enter the AoM line of stationery.
+The cards are made from quality stock and there are several different sets of designs to choose from.